emissary-ingress/emissary/user-guide/running.md

 ## Debugging

-If you're running into an issue and the diagnostics service does not provie sufficient information, you can increase the debug level of Envoy.
+If you're running into an issue and the diagnostics service does not provide sufficient information, you can increase the debug level of Envoy.
 To do so:

 * get a shell on your Ambassador pod with `kubectl exec`
 * Turn Envoy’s debug logging on with `curl localhost:8001/logging?level=debug`